 polyester in a camo tree pattern and a heavy-duty, rubberized, non-slide

-gun rest areas of the vice-grip, owl-ear and saddlebags are covered with a soft
+gun rest areas of the vise-grip, owl-ear and saddlebags are covered with a soft

 suede-leather material to provide the ultimate in firearm finish protection.